-- Enhancing and expanding services to children of incarcerated parents by facilitating access to effective services that can strengthen the relationship between incarcerated parents and their children and address the issues affecting parents and their children, such as suicide, alcohol and substance abuse, mental health issues, domestic and sexual abuse, financial instability, and their impact on both the child and the locality they live in. - Developing safety protocols and procedures for children who are visiting their incarcerated parents. - Developing and implementing strategies that reduce recidivism and reoffending of those who have children younger than age 18. - Developing and expanding services and education programs that strengthen an incarcerated parent's engagement with his or her children and family. - Facilitating peer-to-peer consultation and networking between parents and detention/correctional facilities to promote problem-solving and innovation through the exchange of information and ideas around parental involvement when incarcerated. - Identifying experts to build local capacity for the development and implementation of local strategic plans that use multidisciplinary partnerships, balanced approaches, and data-driven strategies and help the facilities address issues associated with incarcerated parents and their children and families. - Providing parenting classes or other services to incarcerated parents to promote responsible civic (e.g., becoming a taxpayer) and family (e.g., paying child support) engagement. - Supporting family counseling services and educational support to help break the cycle of violence of children who have incarcerated parents. - Developing services that support incarcerated parents' continued involvement in the lives of their minor children when supported by the children's caregiver or guardian (i.e., father-daughter dances, increased communication between incarcerated parents and their minor children, increased visitation opportunities for incarcerated parents who have minor children, reading on tape programs, phone calls, emails, letters, and tele-visiting). - Implementing policies and practices within facilities that foster family engagement. - Facilitating peer-to-peer consultation and networking at facilities among inmates and their families to address problem-solving and innovation through the exchange of information that addresses parenting and other issues.
+- Providing facilities with staffing, equipment, tools, and resources to create child-friendly spaces that promote continuous quality environments for parent-child visits. - Providing facilities with staffing, equipment, tools, resources, and advanced and innovative assistance to engage in multidisciplinary partnerships that promote the implementation of data-driven and balanced prevention, intervention, enforcement, and reentry strategies to address challenges encountered by incarcerated parents and their children. - Enhancing and expanding services to children of incarcerated parents by facilitating access to effective services that strengthen the relationship between incarcerated parents and their children and address issues affecting parents and their children, such as suicide, alcohol and substance abuse, mental health disorders, domestic and sexual abuse, financial instability, and the impact of these factors on both the child and the locality in which they live. - Developing safety protocols and procedures for children who are visiting their incarcerated parents.

-• Helping incarcerated parents develop reentry plans that incorporate family unification and engagement with their minor children.
+- Developing and implementing strategies that reduce recidivism and reoffending of inmates who have children younger than age 18. - Developing and expanding services and education programs that strengthen an incarcerated parent's engagement with his or her children and family and encourage prosocial behavior among youth. - Facilitating peer-to-peer consultation and networking between parents and detention/correctional facilities to promote problem-solving and innovation through the exchange of information and ideas around parental involvement when incarcerated. - Identifying experts to build local capacity for the development and implementation of local strategic plans that use multidisciplinary partnerships, balanced approaches, and data-driven strategies and help the facilities address issues associated with incarcerated parents and their children and families. - Providing parenting classes or other services to incarcerated parents to promote responsible civic (e.g., becoming a taxpayer) and family (e.g., paying child support) engagement. - Supporting family counseling services and educational support to help break the cycle of violence among children who have incarcerated parents. - Developing services that support incarcerated parents' continued involvement in the lives of their minor children when supported by the children's caregiver or guardian (i.e., father-daughter dances, increased communication between incarcerated parents and their minor children, increased visitation opportunities for incarcerated parents who have minor children, reading on tape programs, phone calls, emails, letters, and tele-visiting). - Implementing policies and practices within facilities that foster family engagement. - Facilitating peer-to-peer consultation and networking at facilities among inmates and their families to address problem-solving and innovation through the exchange of information that addresses parenting and other issues. - Helping incarcerated parents develop reentry plans that incorporate family unification and engagement with their minor children.